ingadhoc/stock/stock_usability/README.rst

 #.
 We create a new group "Allow picking cancellation", only users with that right can cancel pickings or validate without back orders
 #.
 Add in the pikcing return wizard a field with the reason for the return and then bring that field to internal notes in the created picking.
 #.
 Backport from 10 of fix on domain of "Products" filter in Products search view.
+#.
+Only allow to delete pickings on draft/cancel state.

 Installation
 ============